exercism/php/exercises/concept/pizza-pi/.docs/hints.md

 ## 1. A Dough Ratio

-- PHP has [a built-in constant][pi-constant] for pi (π)
-- When it comes to rounding, PHP provides [numeric functions][numeric-functions]
+- You can solve this task using basic arithmetic operators for addition and multiplication.

 ## 2. A Splash of Sauce

+- To ensure a whole number of cans, you'll need to round up.
-- When rounding up, PHP provides a [numeric function][numeric-functions].
+- PHP provides [numeric functions][numeric-functions] that can help.

 ## 3. Some Cheese, Please

+- You can cube a number using the [exponentiation operator][arithmetic-operations].
+- To ensure a whole number of pizzas, you’ll need to round down.
+- PHP provides [numeric functions][numeric-functions] that can help.
-- For cubing a number, there is a [built-in exponentiation function][arithmetic-operations].
+- PHP has a [built-in constant][pi-constant] for pi (π).

 ## 4. A Fair Share

-- This part requires using a function you may not have come across before, the [modulo function][arithmetic-operations] (`%`).
-  This function gives you the remainder of the division between two numbers.
+- Use the [modulo operator][arithmetic-operations] (`%`) to get the remainder after division.

 [arithmetic-operations]: https://www.php.net/manual/en/language.operators.arithmetic.php
 [pi-constant]: https://www.php.net/manual/en/function.pi.php